Bird-Lounge/PRMirror/README.md

 - Copy the included file ``merge-upstream-pull-request.sh`` into the parent directory.
 - Make sure that `merge-upstream-pull-request.sh` is marked as executable (`chmod +x merge-upstream-pull-request.sh`)
 - Clone the target repo (i.e, the one you want to mirror to) to disk in the parent directory.
-- Make sure that you can push new commits back to the repository from the cloned directory, IE: Setup SSH keys or Github Username/Password
+- Make sure that you can push new commits back to the repository from the cloned directory, IE: Setup SSH keys or use a PAT (see below)
 - A basic config is included.
   - GitHubToken should be a [GitHub Access Token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)
   - Your GitHub Access Token needs requested through the owning org if it's an org repo, with basically all permissions.
 The ones that work for us are as follows: